bespinian/blog/content/posts/kubernetes-chargeback.md

 > #### Provisioning Is A Best Effort Operation
 >
-> Provisioning new infrastructure on your cloud or on-premise provider is usually a best effort operation for most cloud resources and there have been some rare occasions where virtual machines of specific types could not be provisioned in certain regions:
+> Provisioning new infrastructure on your cloud or on-premise provider is usually a best-effort operation for most cloud resources and there have been some rare occasions where virtual machines of specific types could not be provisioned in certain regions:
 >
 > - [AWS London users suffer "insufficient capacity" problems with T2 Micro Instances (2017)](https://www.computerweekly.com/news/450415571/AWS-London-users-suffer-insufficient-capacity-problems-with-T2-Micro-Instances)
 > - [European users reporting they're hitting Azure capacity constraints (2020 / COVID)](https://www.zdnet.com/article/european-users-reporting-theyre-hitting-azure-capacity-constraints/)

 I recommend defining reserved and burst capacity for your resources and billing them differently.
-Reserved capacity should always be immediately available to a resource, even if the specific resource (e.g. a namespace) is not using all of it, while burst capacity may take a little longer to provision and in rare cases not be provisioned at all.
+Reserved capacity should always be immediately available to a resource, even if the specific resource (e.g., a namespace) is not using all of it, while burst capacity may take a little longer to provision and in rare cases not be provisioned at all.
 The main advantage being, that assuming reserved capacity of the workloads is relatively stable, you can confidently provision reserved instances on your cloud provider, but that implies that reserved capacity cannot be reduced.
 If it's no longer required for one workload, it would have to be shifted.

 Defining reserved and burst capacity per namespace is best practice, since it's easy to track and the burst capacity as the upper limit can be automatically enforced using Kubernetes [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/).